facebook

 Relationship Between Churches and the Church

 One answer that arose very early in Christian history emphasizes institutional continuity.
-The Church is a structured body of believers founded by Jesus Christ and is based on the principle of apostolic succession.
-According to this doctrine, Jesus appointed his twelve disciples, later known as the apostles, to be the leaders of the faith.
-As they spread out from Jerusalem to proclaim the gospel, they appointed new leaders in the churches they founded.
-Those leaders would, in turn, lay their hands on others and mark them out as leaders, forming a connecting chain across time and space.
+Jesus Christ founded the Church and based it on apostolic succession.
+According to this doctrine, Jesus appointed his twelve disciples, later known as the apostles, to lay the foundation of the Church.
+As they spread out from Jerusalem to proclaim the gospel, they appointed new church leaders in the assemblies they founded.
+Those leaders would, in turn, lay their hands on others and appoint them leaders, forming a connecting chain across time and space.

 Hierarchy and Sacraments